-About Me: Hungry.
+About Me: Reader.
+Writer.
 Curious.
+Autistic.
 Abolitionist.
 Person.
 Creative.
 Introverted.
 Bisexual.
 Pansexual.
 Queer.
-Not quite able bodied.
-Not quite disabled.
+Disabled.
 Tired.
 Relentless.
 Woman.
 Radical.
 Kind.
 Adaptable.

 Topics of Interest: Trauma.
 Endometriosis.
 Justice.
 Compassion.
 Healing.
 Building community.
 Cooking delicious food.
 Dismantling white supremacy.
 The psychology of human behavior change.
 Tea.